Lexicon

 AORIGINAL

-For views with local theories, an extension introducing predicate q must satisfy: local definability, overlap agreement (views induce same classification OR produce witnessed reconciliation), invariant preservation, conflict handling (fork, scope restriction, preference ordering—never silent overwrite).
-Core rule: on overlaps, agree with proof, fork with scope, or reconcile with witness.
+How does a new predicate enter a system without destroying what already holds?
+An extension introducing predicate q must satisfy: local definability, overlap agreement (views induce the same classification or produce a witnessed reconciliation), invariant preservation, and conflict handling (fork, scope restriction, or preference ordering — never silent overwrite).
+On overlaps, agree with proof, fork with scope, or reconcile with witness.

 Commitment Discipline (A1)